alfi-98/Basic-HTML-Login-Form/README.md

 <img width="1435" alt="Screenshot 2022-11-07 at 3 36 32 PM" src="https://user-images.githubusercontent.com/66726759/200276984-ce22cd15-c89a-4e21-a8f8-84d137cbf12c.png">

-## 3. "Building the Login Page using HTML":
+## 3. Building the Login Page using HTML:

-👉 ## Login Page Heading
+👉 Login Page Heading
 - At first we give a heading to our login page using ```<h1>``` tag. </br>
 ```<h1> Login page </h1>```
 - Next, to create a section in the html page we use the ```<div>``` tag which has a ```class``` attribute  with value ```"login"```.</br>